stefan18-ux/CParser/README.md

 Let's take this json example: {"a": { "b": [1, 2, { "c": "test" }, [11, 12] ],"d": { "e": [ 1 , 2 ] }}, "d": { "e": [ 1 , 2 ] }}

-Firstly i start by putting in a map the main fields of the json, so it's gonna look something like this:
+Firstly it starts by putting in a map the main fields of the json, so it's gonna look something like this:
 ``` c
 map[a] =  { "b": [1, 2, { "c": "test" }, [11, 12] ],"d": { "e": [ 1 , 2 ] }}
 map[d] = { "e": [ 1 , 2 ] }